DaoDacDat/chatbot_ui/README.md

 ﻿# chatbot_ui
-How to run: Ensure that you have installed NodeJs\n Then, install required packages: npm install\n
+How to run: Ensure that you have installed NodeJs

+Then, install required packages: npm install

 Run the app: npm run dev